Make your meeting efficient and successful by avoiding these bad habits.

 Don’t Forget to Inform Your Caterer About Any Food Allergies

-“If someone is attending the tasting that has any kind of food allergy or restriction you should let us know ahead of time,” Correale advises.
+“If someone is attending the wedding food tasting that has any kind of food allergy or restriction you should let us know ahead of time,” Correale advises.
 Even if they won’t be attending the tasting, let your caterer know about food allergies they’ll need to accommodate before they craft the menu.
-Otherwise you might end up tasting food that won’t make it onto the table on the big day.
+Otherwise, you might end up tasting food that won’t make it onto the table on the big day.

 Don’t Drink Too Much During Your Wine Tasting